Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I am firmly in the camp of PREVENTION.

 But of course, that requires

 It's a price I am willing to pay for fully functional knees, and I hope you are, too.

 What's that old saying about an ounce of prevention being worth a pound of cure?
-I believe it enough to write an entire page about knee injury prevention!

 The kneecap (patella) is a little triangle of bone which increases the leveraging power of the strong set of muscles on the front of the thigh (quadriceps), and protects (somewhat) the knee joint from impact.

 With each step a hiker takes, the patella maintains the position of the anchoring cables (tendons) of thigh muscles so they don't go "off track".